 Unlike hiking, the river dictates the route.
 The tour should start in Warendorf and end at the weir of Herbrum.

-In electronics I had a solar panel from Anker with, as well as cell phone, eBook reader and camera.
+In electronics, I brought a solar panel from Anker, my smartphone, an eBook reader and my camera.
 I obviously didn’t need a lot of navigation equipment, yet I printed out the route and took it with me.

 Apart from that, the usual and a lot of smaller stuff: Gas stove, hat (August is still summer), sunscreen, deer tallow cream for the hands, spare clothes, dry bags and so on.